StarCrusher96/Kerbal-Star-Systems-2/README.md

  * [KSP Community Fixes](https://github.com/KSPModdingLibs/KSPCommunityFixes/releases) Strongly recommended for the enhancements and many fixes it provides.

 ### 3. Visuals
    * [**Volumetric EVE**](https://www.patreon.com/c/blackrack/posts/): For the new volumetric clouds, aurorae, geysers, etc. This is the Blackrack EVE and is currently not a free download.
-Not required but without it, the experience is greatly reduced
+Not required but without it, the experience is greatly reduced.
+Note: The first release of Volumetric EVE (14_01_23) is known to have issues.
+You should use the latest version if at all possible.
    * [**Environmental Visual Enhancements Redux**](https://github.com/LGhassen/EnvironmentalVisualEnhancements/releases/): **NOT CURRENTLY SUPPORTED**
    * [**Scatterer**](https://github.com/LGhassen/Scatterer/releases): Atmospheric shaders for those that are unable to purchase the new EVE Volumetrics.
    * [**Parallax 2**](https://forum.kerbalspaceprogram.com/topic/209714-112x-parallax-pbr-terrain-and-surface-objects-202/): For the interesting ground scatter.
 Note: Neither Parallax 1 nor Parallax Continued are supported